-Patrick J. Keogh is the author of the Make Your Family Rich book.
+Patrick J. Keogh is the author of Make Your Family Rich: Why to Replace Retirement Planning with Succession Planning and Hey Kid!
+Wanna Own Great American Businesses?

-Pat manages the family office that handles the assets of the Keogh family.
+Pat manages the Keogh family office with his two adult children, Matt and Erin.
+They handle the assets of the Keogh family.
 The office holds securities of the kind recommended in Make Your Family Rich.
-The office also manages a portfolio of real estate assets, but over time, that’s migrating from real estate to Dividend Champions.
+Check out Matt and Erin's daily options trades on the Diary they maintain on this web site.
+The Keogh office also manages a portfolio of real estate assets but, over time, that capital has been migrating from real estate to Dividend Champions.
 He still does an occasional development deal.
 Old habits are tough to break.

 Pat was born, raised, and educated in the Bronx.
-Both his parents were immigrants and the best investors he ever met.
+Both his parents were immigrants and the best investors he ever knew because they both went long the US and short Europe in the middle of the Great Depression.
+The Depression is the one time in US history when more people left the country than immigrated here.
+The smartest contrarian investment ever!
 He started work at age fourteen, selling hot dogs and peanuts for Harry M. Stevens Inc. at the Yankee Stadium and other New York City sports venues.
 His professional career was focused as a financial and real estate development executive with the US General Services Administration.
 He left government service in 1994 and went into private practice, specializing in public-private partnerships for development projects and managing his development projects.
 Pat also focused on managing the family's investments

 The system no financial advisor can support, because their lawyers won’t let them